Can I claim PPI if on a Debt Management Plan?

 Written by Will Lyon on 23 May 2019

 Regardless of what claims management companies may advertise, you don’t need one to make a claim.
-Although convenient, their fees could mean adding more creditors to your file, which should be avoided whilst in a debt solution.
+Their services are convenient.
+But their fees could mean adding more creditors to your file, which should be avoided whilst in a debt solution.

 If you’re in a DMP and you still have outstanding debts to pay, it’s worth taking the time to find out if you’re eligible for a PPI claim.
 The compensation received will help you to reduce the debt you owe to your creditors, thus making you debt free sooner.

 PPI is a form of insurance.
 It’s sold to ensure that payments are made should the borrower be unable to make them.
 Examples of what PPI is intended for are situations such as illness or redundancy.
 Although it was unknowingly missold to thousands of people before 2012, many of the firms who sold PPI were authorised and regulated by the Financial Conduct Authority.

 Why might I be able to reclaim PPI?

 You’ll have most likely heard about the PPI scandal via numerous TV/radio adverts.
 The controversy came from certain loans in which a company would bundle in PPI, unbeknownst to the buyer.
 Some of the most common occurrences were credit cards and unsecured cash loans.
 The problem was possibly due to miscommunication from the salesperson, and many purchased PPI who weren’t eligible for it.